A few years ago, after putting an extensive amount of thought into my decision, I quit my life.

 And that’s OK.

 What I returned with was an understanding that I’d done what I needed to survive.
 Checking out, in my own way, was a survival tactic.
 The key piece being a shift in my inner dialogue from I am too sick to work to I am taking a break for me.
-I was so used to pushing through the pain that I didn’t realize how badly I’d needed that mental shift — it took me dramatically upending my life (even if just temporarily) to see it.
+I was so used to pushing through the pain that I didn’t realise how badly I’d needed that mental shift — it took me dramatically upending my life (even if just temporarily) to see it.

 Now, a few years later, I am still in constant pain.
 No one ever tells you how hard it’s going to be to endure lasting, seemingly limitless pain.
 But figuring out how to work while also surviving is a whole other battle.
 It’s hard, often impossible.